MuskanGoyal17/ML-Safety/Exercise-3/report.md

 miss rate that, in a system without sensor redundancy, propagates directly to the loss event.

-**This is the headline finding of Sheet 3 for the safety case:** as currently trained, the perception stack is not deployment-ready, and the pedestrian detector is the binding constraint.
-This evidence feeds directly into Sheet 5 (ODD refinement) and Sheet 10 (deployment recommendation).

 The trained checkpoints (`checkpoints/{task}.pt`) are persisted and will be reused in every subsequent sheet.